 - RH, formerly Restoration Hardware (9 9th Ave): A stunning new store for upscale furniture and home.
 Check the rooftop restaurant, wine terrace, and design services.

-The Experimental Stores in Streets of Soho
+The Coolest Retail Stores – Experimental, Vintage & Boutiques in the Streets of Soho

 The best shopping streets in New York City are in the Soho.
 This small hub of streets is full of boutiques and small shops catering to affluent Millennials and self-aspiring students.
 Always interesting!